WB2CBA/ADX-UnO-V1.4/README.md

 # ADX-UnO-V1.4

+- UPDATE: 27-06-2023

+- ADX UnO V1.3 is now fully open source!
+All SMT production files are under Production Files folder.

+- I also added a Guide on how to order SMT manufactured PCBs from JLCPCB PCB production Company.

+    ENJOY!:)

 ADX Uno is an  Arduino Digital Modes HF Transceiver Arduino Uno Shield.

 ADX UnO is an Arduino Uno based HF Digital Modes Transceiver.
 ADX is abbreviation for Arduino Digital Xceiver.